 PSY 3460 Introductory Health Psychology (3) Prerequisite: PSY 1010.
 Social and psychological variables influencing health and coping with illness.
 Stress reactions, risk factors in chronic disease, coronary-prone behavior, prevention of disease.

 ENVST 5558 Food for Justice, Health & Sustainability (3) This course is designed as a capstone experience for students in the ENVST Food and Community Resilience Emphasis Area.
-[No prerequisites for HSP students, but permission number needed to register.
-Email email@example.com and indicate HSP. ] Food movements are playing an increasingly vital role in the development, promotion, and success of justice, sustainability, and health movements throughout our society.
+[No prerequisites for HSP students, but permission code needed to register.]
+Food movements are playing an increasingly vital role in the development, promotion, and success of justice, sustainability, and health movements throughout our society.
 From "eat local" and Community-Supported Agriculture practices to garden-related voluntourism, eating itself has become a merging of the personal and the political that can either reject or embrace a commitment to justice, sustainability, and health.
 In this course, students will explore political and economic factors that affect a just and sustainable food system, consider how our food choices promote or discourage justice and sustainability, and navigate the ways that our food cultivation, preparation, and consumption is related to healthy lifestyles.
 And there will be cooking, canning, and field trips to local farms and restaurants.

 SOC 3671 Sociology of Health (3) This class is organized around assigned readings, lectures, and class discussions; students are responsible for all material covered in each.
 Four independent topic areas or modules are covered during the semester, including the convergence of social science and medicine, health and illness behavior, mainstream and alternative health care, and health care delivery in the U.S. and other societies.